tenox7/BloKi/README.md

 ### Web Admin

 BloKi web admin is available under `/bk-admin/` url, defined by `-admin_uri` flag.
 In order to log in for the first time, a user will need to be created from command line.
-You can use the `user` command to list, delete and set passwords.
-To create user, simply set the password.
+You can use the `user` command to list, delete users and set passwords.
+To create a user, simply set their password.
 The secrets file is required for this.
+Example:

 ```sh
 bloki -secrets /path/to/bloki.secrets  user  passwd  admin